xxoolm/LuaNode/README.md

 You can download the windows flash tool [HERE](http://www.baidu.com).
 This tool is official Espressif flash tool.

 ![github](http://ww3.sinaimg.cn/mw690/999babe3gw1f2je4e2012j20u80hs7b2.jpg "Flash Tool")

+You can also use `esptool` to flash the bin files on Linux, instead of Espressif flash tool.

 EXAMPLES:
 --------------------------------------